-The commonly recommended percentage for portfolio cash is ten to fifteen percent based on an age appropriate asset allocation model.
+The commonly recommended percentage for buy and hold portfolio cash is ten to fifteen percent based on an age appropriate asset allocation model.
 Tactical investors and financial advisors, however, adjust cash percentages from five to forty percent or more based on opportunities at any given time.
 Therefore, the investing method affects the percentage of portfolio cash held.

 We all love for our money to feel safe.
 This makes it hard to know the best cash allocation in our portfolios because cash types of investments feel safe.

 The emotional thinking tied to safety, however, can lead to avoiding investing, which can result in not having enough money to retire comfortably when and how you want.